xiaounb/go_cli_playbook/task/module2.md

 Write the complete command to format the provided `module2_content.go` file.

 What changes are made between the before and after version of `module2_content.go`?

+Bonus questions:
+- Are there changes that can be made by, but not made?
+- What are some limitations of the `go fmt` command?

 ## Task 2: Format `Go` source code using a standalone program